 Additionally, most married couples accumulate a large number of assets and liabilities that they share jointly.
 That means it can become extremely difficult to navigate the foggy mire of who gets what when the time comes for divorce and the fair splitting of property.
 This is especially true with the increase of working women who also contribute to joint assets.

 When a couple gets divorced, both parties typically have their own divorce lawyers who are hired to represent and negotiate the terms of a divorce split, which may include time spent caring for children, alimony, and child support payments if applicable.
 Divorce division agreements can be unique to the couple as well.
-That’s why a qualified divorce attorney from the Law Office of Stephanie J. Squires can help.
+That’s why a qualified Upland divorce lawyer from the Law Office of Stephanie J. Squires can help.

 Community Property States